 Luke Hankins was born in Natchez, Mississippi in 1984 and grew up in Pineville, Louisiana before moving to his current home in Asheville, North Carolina.
 He attended the Indiana University M.F.A.
 Program in Creative Writing, where he held the Yusef Komunyakaa Fellowship in Poetry.
 His first collection of poems, Weak Devotions, was published by Wipf & Stock Publishers in 2011.
 He is also the editor of Poems of Devotion: An Anthology of Recent Poets, published by Wipf & Stock in 2012.
 His chapbook of translations of French poems by Stella Vinitchi Radulescu, I Was Afraid of Vowels…Their Paleness, was published by Q Avenue Press in 2011.
 His latest book, The Work of Creation: Selected Prose, was released by Wipf & Stock in January, 2016.

 Hankins is the founder and Editor of Orison Books, a non-profit literary press focused on the life of the spirit from a broad and inclusive range of perspectives.
 He also serves as Senior Editor at Asheville Poetry Review and as a staff book reviewer at Southern Humanities Review.
-Hankins was awarded the 2016 Dash Literary Journal poetry prize, and his poems, essays, and translations have appeared or are forthcoming in numerous publications, including 32 Poems, American Literary Review, The Collagist, Contemporary Poetry Review, Image, New England Review, Poetry East, storySouth, Verse, Verse Daily, and The Writer’s Chronicle, as well as on the American Public Media national radio program “On Being.”
+Hankins was awarded the 2016 Dash Literary Journal poetry prize, and his poems, essays, and translations have appeared in numerous publications, including 32 Poems, American Literary Review, The Collagist, Contemporary Poetry Review, Image, New England Review, Poetry East, storySouth, Verse, Verse Daily, Waxwing, and The Writer’s Chronicle, as well as on the American Public Media radio program “On Being.”